luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

             result.push(item)

+record where the list ends - for accurate sorucemaps (function's end) and to add commented original litescript source at C-generation

+            if item.sourceLineNum>.lexer.maxSourceLineNum, .lexer.maxSourceLineNum=item.sourceLineNum

 newline after item (before comma or closer) is optional

-            if item.sourceLineNum>.lexer.maxSourceLineNum, .lexer.maxSourceLineNum=item.sourceLineNum
             .opt('NEWLINE')

 separator (comma|semicolon) is optional,